Promodr/YouTube-Video-Summarizer/README.md

 For video, Gemini models can encode it frame-by-frame in a large context window, allowing for a nuanced understanding of the video content.
 With audio, they can directly process 16kHz audio features from the Universal Speech Model (USM), capturing subtleties often missed when converting audio to text.

 The training of Gemini models represents significant innovation in training algorithms, datasets, and infrastructure, with different model sizes optimized for various tasks, including on-device experiences.
 The Pro model leverages scalability for efficient pre-training, while the Nano series uses advancements in distillation and training for compact, yet powerful, language models

+## Youtube-transcript-api

+This is an python API which allows you to get the transcripts/subtitles for a given YouTube video.
+It also works for automatically generated subtitles, supports translating subtitles and it does not require a headless browser, like other selenium based solutions do!

 **Uses**: Primarily intended for summarizing educational videos, lectures, tutorials, and any content-rich video on YouTube that users wish to consume in a condensed form.